alpha-yadav/DSA/readme.md

 Remember to start small, be patient, and celebrate your progress.
 Learning algorithms takes time and effort, but the skills you gain are invaluable for any programmer.

+#  A sample algorithmic problem
+Here are a few sample algorithmic problems, ranging in difficulty:

+**Easy:**

+* **Problem:**  Given an array of integers, find the sum of all the even numbers in the array.
+* **Input:** An array of integers (e.g., `[1, 2, 3, 4, 5, 6]`).
+* **Output:** The sum of the even numbers (e.g., 12).

+**Medium:**

+* **Problem:** Given a sorted array of integers, find the index of a specific integer using binary search.
+Return -1 if the integer is not found.
+* **Input:** A sorted array of integers (e.g., `[2, 5, 7, 8, 11, 12]`) and a target integer (e.g., 11).
+* **Output:** The index of the target integer (e.g., 4) or -1 if not found.

+**Hard:**

+* **Problem:** Implement Dijkstra's algorithm to find the shortest path from a starting node to all other nodes in a graph represented as an adjacency matrix or list.
+* **Input:** A graph represented as an adjacency matrix or list (showing connections between nodes and their weights), and a starting node.
+* **Output:** The shortest distance from the starting node to all other reachable nodes.

+**Example of a more specific and challenging problem:**

+* **Problem:**  Given a string, find the longest palindromic substring within it.
+A palindrome is a string that reads the same forwards and backward.
+* **Input:** A string (e.g., "bananas")
+* **Output:** The longest palindromic substring (e.g., "anana").

+These problems demonstrate different aspects of algorithmic problem-solving.
+They involve different data structures (arrays, graphs) and algorithmic techniques (iteration, binary search, graph traversal).
+The difficulty increases with the complexity of the problem and the required algorithms.
+When tackling these, consider things like:

+* **Efficiency:** How can you solve the problem with the least amount of computational resources (time and space)?
+* **Correctness:** Does your solution always produce the correct output for all valid inputs?
+* **Readability:** Is your code easy to understand and maintain?

+Remember to specify the input and output formats clearly when defining an algorithmic problem.